Oblique corrections when $m_W \neq m_Z \cos{\theta_W}$ at tree level: Introduction

-The essence of oblique parameters is that they make it easy to compare predictions of two custodially symmetric models, \ie\ an NPM \vs\ the SM.
-However, if some base model (BM) is compared with a model beyond it (the BBM), and neither the BM nor the BBM have $\widehat \rho$ fixed, then the expressions that were derived to compare the SM with an NPM no longer hold, since $T$ is UV-divergent.
-In order to clearly separate these cases, throughout this paper we will use the terms SM, NPM, BM, and BBM as: \begin{itemize} \item The SM and the NPM have $\widehat \rho =1$; the NPM is identical to the SM plus some extra matter. \item The BM and the BBM do not have fixed $\widehat \rho$; the BBM is identical to the BM plus some extra matter. \end{itemize} For comparing the predictions of the EW sector between two models of interest there are three cases that could be relevant and that need to be studied separately: \begin{enumerate} \item SM \vs\ NPM, \textit{i.e.}\ two models that have $\widehat{\rho}=1$. \item BM \vs\ BBM, \textit{i.e.}\ neither model has $\widehat{\rho}$ fixed. \item SM \vs\ BBM, \textit{i.e.}\ one model has $\widehat{\rho}=1$ and the other one has $\widehat{\rho}$ free. \end{enumerate} The first case was studied in \cite{peskin1992}, where the oblique parameters were initially introduced.
-To the best of our knowledge, a formalism of oblique parameters has not yet been developed for the two remaining cases.
-In this paper, we generalize the formalism of the oblique parameters to the second case.
-We also outline the issues that one faces when trying to deal with the third case, which we leave as an open problem.
-While the third case would be the most useful generalization of the formalism, because the current base model is the SM that has $\widehat \rho =1$, the comparison of BM \vs\ BBM is also significant: if one calculates the full one-loop EW predictions of some BM, then the possibility to relate them to the predictions of any BBM through oblique parameters allows skipping the full calculation of those predictions in the BBM.
-Moreover, it is not unthinkable that, in the future, the standard model of particle physics could have $\widehat \rho$ free, and then the second case would become immediately relevant.
+The advantage of the OPs is that they render easy to compare the predictions of two custodially symmetric models, \viz\ the NPM and the SM.
+However, if some other base model (BM) is compared with a model beyond it (the BBM), and neither the BM nor the BBM have $\widehat \rho$ fixed, then the expressions that were derived to compare the SM with an NPM no longer hold, since they all contain $T$ which is now UV-divergent.
+In order to clearly separate these cases, throughout this paper we will use the terms SM, NPM, BM, and BBM according to the following rules: \begin{itemize} \item The SM and the NPM have $\widehat \rho = 1$; the NPM is identical to the SM plus some extra matter. \item The BM and the BBM do not have fixed $\widehat \rho$; the BBM is identical to the BM plus some extra matter. \end{itemize} For comparing the EW predictions between two models of interest there are three cases that could be relevant and that need to be studied separately: \begin{enumerate} \item SM \vs\ NPM, \textit{i.e.}\ two models that have $\widehat{\rho}=1$. \item BM \vs\ BBM, \textit{i.e.}\ two models that have free $\widehat{\rho}$. \item SM \vs\ BBM, \textit{i.e.}\ one model has $\widehat{\rho}=1$ and the other one has $\widehat{\rho}$ free. \end{enumerate} The first case was studied in~\cite{peskin1992}, where the OPs were initially introduced.
+To the best of our knowledge, a genuine formalism of OPs has not yet been developed for the two remaining cases.
+The third case has seen attempts at it---for example, there are approaches wherein the parameter $T$ is modified to include tree-level contributions, while the loop contributions are computed in the limit without custodial symmetry breaking---see \textit{e.g.}~\cite{forshaw2001,chankowski2007,cheng2023,song2023}.
+Of course, this implies that $T$ becomes renormalization scheme-dependent and should be renormalized, which is not the case in the original theory of OPs.
+For example, such an approach was taken in~\cite{burdman2008}, where the parameter $S$ is UV-divergent.